CarlKCarlK/range-set-blaze/docs/bench_map.md

 ### 'map_intersect_k' Results and Conclusion

-On two map, two-at-a-time ias better but beyond that two-at-a-time gets slower and slower.
+On two maps, two-at-a-time ias better but beyond that two-at-a-time gets slower and slower.
 For 100 sets, it must create about 100 intermediate sets and is about 5 times slower than multiway.

 Dynamic multiway is not used by `RangeMapBlaze` but is sometimes needed by `SortedDisjoint` iterators (also available from the `range-set-blaze` crate).
 It is 20% slower than static multiway.